w3c/AB-public/Vision/README.md

 # Vision for W3C

-The fundamental purpose of the W3C is to provide an open forum where diverse voices from around the world and from different organizations and industries work together to build consensus
+The fundamental purpose of W3C is to provide an open forum where diverse voices from around the world and from different organizations and industries work together to build consensus